-Standing on a step stool with the front door open, look at the top of your front door to see the layers of wood.
+Standing on a step stool or ladder with the front door open, look at the top of your front door to see the layers of wood.

 If the wood veneer stripe is very thin, do not sand the door because you could ruin it.
 If you have at least 1/8" of wood veneer, you should be able to sand your door.
 If this is the first time the door is being refinished, you should have about 1/4" of wood veneer.

 Before sanding your wood front door, you will need to remove the door handle hardware.
 Keep the hinges attached if you are refinishing your door without removing it.
 If you have a kick plate, remove that also.

 Most door handles and lock sets need only a screwdriver to remove them.